FreesideHullUni/FreesideWeb/README.md

-# Please see https://github.com/FreesideHull/FreesideWeb for an updated reop
+# Please see https://github.com/FreesideHull/FreesideWeb for an updated repo

 # Freeside Web